KyuCore/Registration-System/README.md

 # Registration-System
 ## Made by Samy (KyuCore)

-you can give feedback plz or contribute if you fid any errors
+you can give feedback plz or contribute if you find any errors